csdongxian/skip-connections-matter/README.md

-# Security of Skip-connections
+# Skip Connections Matter

-This repository contains the code for [Rethinking the Security of Skip Connections in ResNet-like Neural Networks](https://openreview.net/forum?id=BJlRs34Fvr) (ICLR 2020 Spotlight).
+This repository contains the code for [Skip Connections Matter: On the Transferability of Adversarial Examples Generated with ResNets](https://openreview.net/forum?id=BJlRs34Fvr) (ICLR 2020 Spotlight).

 ## Method